Skip to main content

 1. Immutability leads to fewer bugs

 Functional programming favours immutable code.
-As our codebase grows it's more and more difficult to ensure that mutable code is safe.
-By treating all variables and objects as immutable, we eliminate the possibility that some other part of the code will overwrite the value in an unexpected way.
+As our codebase grows, it's increasingly difficult to ensure that mutable code is safe.
+By treating all variables and objects as immutable, we eliminate the possibility that some other part of the code will overwrite the value unexpectedly.

-Languages like Rust, Elm, Haskel and Scala offer immutability by default.
+Languages like Rust, Elm, Haskell and Scala offer immutability by default.

 const names = ['Mark', 'Chris', 'Adam'];